The Realities Behind Extraordinary Circumstances

 The Impact of a Worldwide Pandemic on Air Travel

-That means airlines are not liable for compensation for lengthy delays, cancellations, and denied boarding due to the impact of the pandemic on air travel and safety—even if they were responsible in some way.
+COVID-19 has been classified as an extraordinary circumstance under EC 261, meaning that airlines are not liable for compensation for lengthy delays, cancellations, and denied boarding due to the impact of the pandemic on air travel and safety.

 This exemption applies to any flights that have seen disruption since February 2020 and continue until the end of 2021.

-The considerations for refunding affected passengers under this law can be divided into three groups:
+The considerations for refunding affected passengers under EU law can be divided into three groups:

 1. Unavoidable situations